marofmar/EconMA_2020SS/100days_of_Economics_toddler.md

 * Reviewed recursive algorithms, and learned about stack, data structure
 * Finished taking second week Macroeconomics video lectures; Hamiltonian and optimal control
 * Codecademy!

+#### Day 06: March 31 2020 Tue
+* Tuesday Class: undergrad Macroeconomics, undergrad Econometrics
+* I cannot believe the undergrad courses, I cannot explain the content to others.
+I neeeed to STUDY!
+* And I have to admit that I forgot much of the basic Economics.
+Gotta work harder to be able to write my paper in this semester.
+* Reviewing math, as I forgot much of them.
+* Spliting time in 15minutes and allocating tasks in small unit works for me.